brainstormforce/header-footer-elementor/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Elevate your Elementor designs with UAE Lite!
-Create custom headers, footers, and eye-catching posts/pages easily with powerful widgets and features.
+Create dynamic headers & footers with Elementor.
+Easily set them for specific pages, posts, or templates.
+Perfect for flexible designs!

 ## Description ##
-Formerly known as "Elementor Header & Footer Builder," this powerful plugin allows you to create custom headers and footers with Elementor and display them in selected locations.
+Formerly known as "Elementor Header & Footer Builder", this powerful plugin allows you to create custom headers and footers with Elementor and display them in selected locations.
 You can also create custom Elementor blocks and place them anywhere on your website using a shortcode.

 From crafting custom headers and footers to adding interactive design elements like breadcrumbs and metadata, UAE Lite is packed with features that make your website **look and perform better**.
 And best of all?
 You can do it all with Elementor’s intuitive drag-and-drop editor!